Holo-Host/holofuel-gui/README.md

   4. In the second terminal, run Agent2's UI
       - Start agent2 : `npm run start-ui-agent2`
       - View agent2 : Open at http://localhost:9300/

+#
+> Tip: If you notice that the UI is not able to successfully connect to the websocket, then stop your DNA instances in the termainal and redo the 'Steps to run two DNAs.'

 ---
 ## Built With